Vincent Warren: Related activities

 During his later years, Warren was active in numerous dance-related organizations in Québec and elsewhere.
 He was a member of the board of directors of the Dance in Canada Association from 1979 to 1983 and was its chairman from 1981 to 1982.
 He also served on the board of directors of the Regroupment des Professionels de la Danse du Québec from 1986 to 1990 and as its president for the 1987-1988 term.
 Subsequently, he was a member of the Arts Council of the Montreal Urban Community (1993–1999), in which he took an active role.
 For the dance section of the Canada Council, he served on the Committee on Archives and Documentation, and continued to serve on many artistic juries for the Canada Council and for Québec's Conseil des Arts et Lettres thereafter.
 He also served as a judge for dance competitions such as the Rencontres Chorégraphiques, held at Bagnolet, France, and the Festival des Arts de Saint-Sauveur and the International Festival de Danse Encore in Québec.

 Awards and honours

 In recognition of his accomplishments, Warren received a Queen Elizabeth II Silver Jubilee Medal in 1977, the Dance in Canada Service Award in 1984, and the Prix Denise-Pelletier in 1992.
 The Queen's Jubilee Medal was awarded for his contributions to the performing arts in Canada.
 The Pelletier prize is one of the Prix du Québec lifetime achievement awards given annually by the provincial government.
 In 2004, Warren was named a member of the Order of Canada.

 In 2012, he was among the recipients of the Queen Elizabeth II Diamond Jubilee Medal, created to honour significant achievements and contributions to national culture by Canadian citizens.
+In 2017, Warren was named a member of the Ordre des arts et des lettres du Québec, which honours the commitment and devotion of those who have significantly contributed to the development, promotion or dissemination of the arts in Quebec.